I miss weekend markets.

 When we lived in QC, my old routine was to buy the meats, dry goods and pet stuff from the supermarket, then get the fruits, vegetables, eggs, seafood, breads, and other goodies like nitrate-free sausages from the Sidcor Sunday market in Eton Centris.

 I had it so good!
-I had the morning all to myself, shopping, and eating merienda (light snack) staples from my childhood that I just don’t have much access to anymore like ginataang mais (sweet corn and rice pudding with coconut milk) and home made palabok.
+I had the morning all to myself, shopping, and eating merienda (light snack) staples from my childhood that I just don’t come across much anymore like ginataang mais (sweet corn and rice pudding with coconut milk) and home made palabok.

-I was getting fresh produce directly from farmers, and not getting everything from the supermarket turned out to be more economical for us, too.
+I was getting fresh goods directly from those who make them, and not getting everything from the supermarket turned out to be a more economical option for us, too.

 While the set up here is much smaller than most weekend markets like Sidcor or Salcedo Market, it still had a wide variety of items for sale.
 It also had plenty of organic produce available – some I have never encountered before, even.